wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/compmgmt-learn-concepts/includes/define-terms.md

 To take our example one step further, the *Privacy Compliance - DLP Policies for Sensitive Data* control is part of the *Data Protection Baseline* assessment in a group named *Default Group*.
 The Data Protection Baseline is a set of controls that includes key regulations and standards for data protection and general data governance.

 ## Assessment templates
 Compliance Manager provides pre-configured templates that help you create assessments.
 Simply put, instantiated templates become assessments.
 These templates encompass industry and regional standards and regulations.
 You can use these templates as-is or modify them to meet your requirements.
-Data Protection Baseline, European Union GDPR, ISO 27001:2013, and NIST 800-53 Rev.4 assessment templates are included subject to your organization’s licensing agreement.
+Data Protection Baseline, European Union GDPR, ISO 27001:2013, and NIST 800-53 Rev.4 assessment templates are included in selected Microsoft 365 SKUs, subject to your organization’s licensing agreement.
 Additionally, your organization may choose to obtain one or more of the over 175 pre-built premium assessment templates.
 You can also create your own assessment templates using the guidance we provide.

 In our example, the Data Protection Baseline *assessment template* was used to create the Data Protection Baseline *assessment.*